epfl-ada/ada-2021-project-aibohphobia/README.md

 **Results**

-Results can be presented in several ways, depending on the information that needs to be transmitted:
+Results will be presented according to the information that needs to be transmitted:
-- For geographical trends, we could present a world map indicating the male-female difference for the countries studied.
-We could also add the category where females are most (or least) quoted, or mention rapidly growing categories where females are increasingly gaining floor over the years.
-This would give indications concerning how the media in that country represents the genders.
+- Geographical trends; could present a world map indicating the male-female difference for the countries studied.
+We could also add the category where high differences were found, or ones where proportions aremale/female seel to be chaning over the years.
-- The results could also be presented by category or subject, showing how quotes are distributed amongst genders within a certain subject.
+- Media topics: show how quotes are distributed amongst genders within a certain subject.
 - To these visualisations, we could add extra statistics on the average length of the quote or age of the speaker.
-- Finally, we could present detailed results on a few known media (from the "highly respected" set)
+- Finally, we could present detailed results from the "highly respected sources" set.

 ## Timeline